jorgego11/fabric-to-IBP-migration/migrateOrganizations/README.md

 ### Confirm Peer Network Connectivity

 The new Peer Pod just created must be able to connect to the other orderer nodes in the source network.
 One way to do this is by defining hostAliases in the deployment yaml file of the new Peer Pod.
+Note that although this is possible in IBP v2.1.3, future IBP versions may disallow this practice.

 This is a sample hostAliases definition that applies to this example:

 ```
   hostAliases: